 Oyster Perpetual Key Features:

-Case Diameter: 28mm; 31mm; 34mm; 36mm; 41mm
+– Case Diameter: 28mm; 31mm; 34mm; 36mm; 41mm

-Materials: 904L Stainless Steel
+– Materials: 904L Stainless Steel

-Water Resistance: 100 meters / 330 feet
+– Water Resistance: 100 Meters / 330 Feet

 The Oyster Perpetual’s role in the grand scheme of things is pretty obvious.
 Between its broad scope in dimensions (28mm, 31mm, 34mm, 36mm, and 41mm) and its wide assortment of different dial designs – from the understated to the outrageous – Rolex’s entry-level piece is set up to appeal to any man or woman looking for that one good watch to go with anything and last a lifetime.

 However, just because it represents the gateway into Rolex ownership, it doesn’t mean the Oyster Perpetual is in any way lacking.
-While there are no precious metal versions anymore (although you will find plenty on the vintage market) the steel the brand uses is the same extremely tough and corrosion-resistant 904L alloy you will find in every other stainless steel watch in the collection.
+While there are no precious metal versions anymore (although you will find plenty on the vintage market) the stainless steel the brand uses is the same extremely tough and corrosion-resistant 904L alloy you will find in every other stainless steel watch in the collection.

 Similarly, the movements across the board are the very latest calibers to emerge from Rolex’s industry-leading workshops.
 The 41mm and 36mm models are both powered by the next generation Cal.
 3230, with its Chronergy escapement, 70-hour power reserve, and proprietary blue Parachrom hairspring.
 The smaller three versions all contain the Cal.
-2232, another superb mechanism, which gives a 55-hour reserve but benefits from the Syloxi silicon hairspring that, if anything, slightly improves upon Parachrom.
+2232, another superb mechanism, which gives a 55-hour reserve and benefits from the Syloxi silicon hairspring that, if anything, slightly improves upon Rolex’s Parachrom.

 Other Rolex options to Consider: